LONDON MARKETS: U.K. Stocks Knocked Sharply Lower After North Korea Launches Missile Over Japan

 Continue Reading Below

-U.K. stocks dropped sharply Tuesday, joining a selloff in European markets after North Korea launched a ballistic missile over Japan, reigniting tensions that sent investors seeking assets seen as less risky.
+U.K. stocks dropped sharply Tuesday, as part of a selloff in global equity markets after North Korea launched a ballistic missile over Japan.

-The FTSE 100 index fell 1.2% to 7,311.68, moving their lowest since Aug.
-11, FactSet data showed.
+The FTSE 100 index fell 1% to 7,326.43.
 No sector moved higher.
 Trading in the U.K. was closed Monday for the August Bank Holiday.

 Continue Reading Below